Testing Your Water

 Most Americans do not know whether their drinking water contains PFAS.
 If you are on a public water system, federal data is available to check.
 If you have a private well, no one is testing it for you.
 This page walks you through both situations, explains what a PFAS water test measures, and tells you how to interpret your results.

-Do You Need a PFAS Water Test?
+Do You Need a Test?

 If you are on a public water system